Menu

 Food and Drink

-If you can afford to, going organic with your food can also be helpful, though for some of us, this may be out of our financial means.
-Even if you go organic on just a few of your regular items, this can help to reduce the amount of chemicals you’re exposed to.
+If you can afford to, going organic with your food may also be helpful, though for some of us, this may be out of our financial means.
+Even if you go organic on just a few of your regular items, this may help to reduce the amount of chemicals you’re exposed to.

 Beauty Products